AffirmativeGuy/affirmative-cogs/README.md

 ## Credits

-This repo was not possible without theese people:
+This repo would not be possible without these people's help or contribution:

 Twentysix26 - Thanks to 26 for creating red bot.